On the infinite Borwein product raised to a positive real power: Introduction and statement of results

 In order to state our results we recall the definition of the modified Bessel function of the first kind $I_1(z)$ given by

 cf.\ \cite[p.~222, Equation~(4.12.2)]{AAR}, which is an entire function.
 Its integral representation is

 cf.\ \cite[p.~236, Exercise~13]{AAR}.

-For any prime $p$, we have the following asymptotic formula (of arbitrary positive integer order $N$) for the Borwein coefficients $c_p^{(\delta)}(n)$, where $\delta$ is within a specified range of positive real numbers depending on $p$: \begin{theorem} Let $\delta\in(0,24/(p-1)]$ and let $N\in\nb$.
+For any prime $p$, we have the following asymptotic formula (of arbitrary positive integer order $N$) for the Borwein coefficients $c_p^{(\delta)}(n)$, where $\delta$ is within a specified range of positive real numbers depending on $p$.
+(Recall that, according to \eqref{om} and \eqref{Dedsum}, $\omega_{h,k}$ denotes certain exponentials of Dedekind sums.) \begin{theorem} Let $\delta\in(0,24/(p-1)]$ and let $N\in\nb$.
 For each integer $n\ge 1$ we have